Dental Hygiene Application Process

 - SOCI 1301: Introduction to Sociology

-- Complete the required Dental Hygiene Observation form (not required for Fall 2021 entering applicants)
+- Complete the required Dental Hygiene Observation form (required for Fall 2022 applicants)

 - For new applicants, the Program allows two exam attempts within 365 days of the date the application was submitted.